fmthoma/functional-data-structures-talk/README.md

 ## Conclusion

-* Different paradigms need different data structures.
+* Immutability does not prevent efficient data structures.
+* Smart compilers make stupid programs run fast.
 * Being lazy can save you a lot of work.
-* Smart compilers make stupid programs run fast.

 ## Thank you!